ICCB-Cologne/medicc2/README.md

 ## Event Detection
-TODO
-trigger with --event-detection flag
+MEDICC2 can create a list of copy-number events in the file `_copynumber_events_df.tsv` which are also displayed in the final copy-number barplot.
+These are disabled by default and are enabled using the `--events` flag.

+Note, that the inferred events are not unambigous but just one possible solution.
+In some cases there are multiple possible paths that can result in the same final copy-number state in the same number of steps.
+Without additional information, MEDICC2 cannot determine which possible path is the right one and thus opts for a path that creates the longest consecutive gains.
+Even though the events inferred by MEDICC2 are not unambigous they are minimal (as in there are no solutions with fewer number of steps) and deterministic (as in multiple runs of MEDICC2 will always return the same events).

+Minimal example: *111 -> 232* which can be explained by *gain-gain-gain* + *x-gain-x* or *gain-gain-x* + *x-gain-gain*.
+MEDICC2 would select the first option.
+In order to infer the events that

-## Regions of interest
+### Regions of interest
-Requires pyranges version XX (incompatible with python 3.11?)

-TODO: turn off by default

-TODO:
-run with `--chromosomes-bed "default"` and/or`--regions-bed "default"`

-MEDICC2 compares the detected copy-number events to regions of interest.
-These regions are chromosome-boundaries and known oncogenes and tumor-suppressor genes.
+MEDICCC2 can overlap the inferred events with regions of interest such as chromosome arms or oncogenes.
+This process requires the installation of `pyranges` which might be incompatible with newer version of python and/or numpy.
+The overlap is turned off by default.
+You can turn on the overlapping with the ``--chromosomes-bed` and `--regions-bed` flag by providing bed-files with regions of interest.
 By default MEDICC2 uses hg38 chromosome-arms and a list of genes taken from Davoli et al. Cell 2013.
 This data is present as BED files in the `medicc/objects` folder.
+Invoke these using the flags `--chromosomes-bed "default"` and/or `--regions-bed "default"`.
 Users can specify regions of interest of their own in BED format by providing the `--chromosomes-bed` or `--regions-bed` flags.